Pew Research shared new information in Mobile Fact Sheet (April 7, 2021):

 Since I wrote the initial draft of this article – one of the first on Carolyn’s Nonprofit Blog – the use and ownership of mobile devices has increased dramatically.
 Marla Tabaka of Inc. spotted this trend early-on.
-She wrote back in 2012:
+She observed back in 2012:

 “One billion people around the world now have smartphones.
 Traditional website traffic is going down and mobile visits are going up.
 Way up.
 Let’s face it, mobile, social media, and apps are transforming every area of our life and business.”